Skip to content

 #Uninstall Conflicting Apps

 Samsung Kies and Smart Switch actively intercept USB connections.
 Uninstall them from your Mac before retrying.
-In our testing across 10 different Galaxy devices, Smart Switch was blocking Android File Transfer in 3 cases, and removing it fixed the problem immediately each time without any other changes needed.
+Smart Switch is a frequent culprit on Galaxy devices, and removing it often fixes the problem immediately without any other changes needed.

 #Reset Network Settings

 Go to Settings > System > Advanced > Reset Options and select Reset Network Settings.
-This won’t delete your files or apps but will clear any corrupted USB configuration data.
+This won’t delete your files or apps, but it clears any corrupted USB and connection configuration data that may be interfering with the handshake between your phone and the Mac.
+After the reset, reconnect the cable, unlock the phone, and pick File Transfer mode again from the USB notification so the connection rebuilds from a clean state.

 #Check Bluetooth Connectivity